-5.2.2.
+- 5.4.1.
+Parental Leave and Longer-Term Leave (University Policies).
+If planned or unplanned circumstances occur which require a student to significantly interrupt their degree program, the student may apply for a leave of absence.
+Please refer to the Graduate Leave of Absence Policy for procedures and links to necessary forms.
+If you have any questions about this policy or its application, please contact the Associate Deputy Provost for Graduate Education. - 5.4.2.
 Shorter-Term Paid Emergency Leave.
 EES will make every effort to support any student who requires an emergency short-term leave.
 If a graduate assistant (TA, RA, GA, or student on Fellowship) is unable to fulfill the duties of their appointment because of sudden illness, injury, or a family emergency, a student should inform their advisor and the EES Chair as soon as possible.
 Every effort will be made to assist the graduate assistant in performing their duties for the duration of the semester.
 If the graduate assistant cannot perform any duties, their stipend will be maintained for up to two pay periods or the end of the semester or summer pay period, whichever occurs first [i.e. student gets two (2) biweekly paychecks, subsequent to a request for immediate leave].
 Such a request for short-term paid leave should be made in writing to the EES Chair, and certification of illness from a health-care provider or other documentation may be requested.

-If the circumstances are such that this paid leave is inadequate to provide sufficient time to resume his or her duties, the student may petition the EES chair to grant some additional paid leave.
+If the circumstances are such that this paid leave is inadequate to provide sufficient time to resume his or her duties, the student may petition the EES Chair to grant some additional paid leave.
 If the student's source of funding is external to the University, prior to granting the leave, it is the responsibility of the relevant grant's PI to ensure that commitments to the supporting grant or contract will be fulfilled and that the funding agency rules allow the implementation of such a leave.
 Ordinarily, funding agencies defer to the policies of the institution, however, in the event the funding agency has different defined policies, the agency policies will prevail.

-5.2.3.
+- 5.4.3.
 Impact of Leaves on Requirements and Timelines.
 For the duration of a leave of any kind, deadlines for qualifying and general examinations, financial-aid limitations, and course requirements will be put on hold.
-For formally approved leaves, the maximum times to complete M.S. and Ph.D. degrees will be extended for the duration of the leave.
+For formally approved leaves, the maximum times to complete M.S. and Ph.D. degrees will be extended for the duration of the leave. - 5.4.4.

-5.2.4.
 Other Considerations.
-It is important to note that graduate assistants are considered students under federal law, not University employees and therefore, the leave policy is a guideline, not an entitlement.
+It is important to note that graduate assistants are considered students under federal law, not University employees.
+Therefore, the leave policy is a guideline, not an entitlement.